Skip to main content

 1. In the Earth scene, open the behaviour panel for one of the items.
 Construct a behaviour flow using "Start" event trigger block, "Color" Math block and "Outline" Effect block.
 Set the "R" (red) value of the Color block to 255 and the "A" (alpha) value of the Color block to 255, and all other values to 0, the color preview under the "Output" node should show a red color.
 Connect all the blocks in the same manner as shown below.
 This gives the items a red outline when scene starts.

 1. Copy and paste the above behaviour blocks to another empty space on the canvas, then replace the "Start Pointing" block with a "Stop Pointing" block.
 Set the "Color" block value to red for this behaviour flow.
-This time, the rocks will again show a red outline when the Wand stops pointing at it.
+This time, the objects will again show a red outline when the Wand stops pointing at them.

 1. Select the whole outline effects behaviour flow, Copy (Ctrl + C) and Paste (Ctrl + V) all the behaviour flows to the other items.

 2. You have now finished setting up the outline effects for the items.
 Press the "Play" button and test your scene.
-The items would show a green outline when pointed and a red outline in other circumstances.
-Press "Esc" to exit play mode after you've done testing your scene.
+The items will show a green outline when pointed at and a red outline in other circumstances.
+Press "Esc" to exit play mode after you've finished testing your scene.

-3. We can apply the same technique to add outline to the planets in the "Solar System" scene.
-Use the Earth object as an example, we first select it and open its behaviour panel.
+3. We can apply the same technique to add outlines to the planets in the "Solar System" scene.
+Using the Earth object as an example, we first select it and open its behaviour panel.

 1. Paste (Ctrl + V) the whole outline effects behaviour flow onto the Earth object's Main layer canvas.
 Then

-repeat the same procedure to Moon's behaviour Main layer canvas.
+repeat the same procedure for the Moon's behaviour Main layer canvas.

-1. Repeat the same procedure to Moon's behaviour Main layer canvas.
+1. Repeat the same procedure for the Moon's behaviour Main layer canvas.

-1. You have now finished setting up the outline effects for the Earth and moon planet.
+1. You have now finished setting up the outline effects for the Earth and Moon planets.
 Press the "Play" button and test your scene, then use the Wand to click the "Earth" planet to enter the Earth scene.

-2. Press "Esc" to exit play mode after you've done testing the change scene feature.
+2. Press "Esc" to exit play mode after you've finished testing the change scene feature.